 The Purdy trial court agreed that current law compelled a finding that $500,000 would not be a “substantial” remedy in light of the jury’s $4,250,000 noneconomic damages assessment.
 In other words, ORS 31.710 did not pass constitutional muster under the recent appellate court decisions.
 The Court of Appeals later issued its decision in Busch, which relied on Vasquez and Rains to conclude that the trial court erred when it unconstitutionally imposed the $500,000 cap to the jury’s assessment of $10,500,000 in noneconomic damages for that plaintiff.

 Because the Purdy case is now being appealed for a second time, we, like many attorneys representing individuals, are eager to learn the outcome of the Supreme Court’s pending review of Vasquez.
-Extensive briefing on a multitude of issues has been submitted in that case, and oral argument is currently set for September 14, 2018.
+Extensive briefing on a multitude of issues was submitted in that case.
 Of interest is whether the Supreme Court will reach the constitutional issues or decide the case on other grounds.

 If Vasquez is decided on sub-constitutional grounds, some would wonder whether the Vasquez Court of Appeals remedy clause analysis remains vital.
 Because the Court of Appeals relied heavily on Vasquez in deciding Rains and Busch, would those decisions be affected?